 Let me give you an example to demonstrate the difference.
-Let’s say, for instance, you invested $100 in the stock market.
+Let’s say, for instance, you invested $50,000 in the stock market.
 It could’ve been in a stock, a mutual fund, or an ETF—it doesn’t matter.
-You invested $100 and then in the first year the investment goes up 100%.
-You would then have $200.
-Well, year two comes around and the investment loses 50%.
-Now you only have $100—right back where you started, right?
+You invested $50,000 and then in the first year the investment does terribly.
+It goes down 50%.
+You would then have $25,000.
+Well, let’s say that next year the investment goes up 100%.
+Now you have $50,000—right back where you started, right?
 Here’s the thing though…

-If you take 100%, which is the first year’s return, and you subtract 50%, which is the second year’s return, and then you divide that number by two, which is the number of years, you get the average rate of return as 25%.
+If you take -50%, which is the first year’s return, and you add 100%, which is the second year’s return, and then you divide that number by two, which is the number of years, you get the average rate of return as 25%.

 I want to caution people who are using this advice.
 Making sure that you understand the distinction between average rates of return and compound annual returns is huge.